 Kids love playing with balloons because there’s so much to do with them.
-If the balloon still has plenty of helium, clip the string to the ground so your toddler can hit it like a punching bag.
+If the balloon still has plenty of helium, clip the string to the ground so your child can hit it like a punching bag.
 She can also hold the string and run with it like a kite throughout the house.

 2. Chase bubbles

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.